YuriDevTeam/MilkyWay3-Public/README.md

 For example, you can play a game and have other apps open at the same time, or even control (tap) other apps at the same time.

 ### Usage
+**The first time you start, you will need access to settings to activate the tweak!**

 Windowing your app: In AppSwitcher, long tap on the target app

 Close window: Tap the red button